Basilica of the Sacred Heart

 Beautiful but outside the centre

-Although the Basilica of the Sacred Heart is one of the best temples in Brussels, it is a little far from the city centre.
+Although the Sacre Coeur Basilica is one of the best temples in Brussels, it is a little far from the city centre.
 If you’re only going to be in Brussels for a few days, you will probably not have time to visit this magnificent church.

 Opening hours during winter: 10 am to 5 pm.